 But she also had a passion for business.
 When it came time for college she went for a BS in international business with a concentration in information systems at Northeastern University (Boston, MA).
-She went on to grad school at Northeastern, and finished her MS in information systems in 2006.
+She went on to grad school at Northeastern, and how a change in one part of the system affects other parts."